keeperdao/kips/KIP-22/KIP-22.md

 Please find below:

-* A scenario analysis for deploying between 50% and 100% of Rook Stablecoin Treasury into Save with the corresponding yearly return
+* A scenario analysis for deploying between 50% and 100% of Rook Stablecoin Treasury into Save with the corresponding yearly return based on February 2022 data
-* The tranches version of it.
+* The tranches version of same.

 ![image2](KIP-22image2.png)